 Basic Butternut Squash Soup

-Tip: I kept the amount of liquid small so this soup recipe is very thick and could pass for baby food.
-Keep in mind, it's easier to add liquid than take it out.
+I kept the amount of liquid small so this soup recipe is very thick and could pass for baby food.
+Keep in mind, it's easier to add liquid, than to take it out.